sillsdev/ptx2pdf/docs/documentation/SideBars.md

 for borders and padding, and then tells TeX to expand the text contents to fill the page.
 This is very useful for cover-pages, etc., where the TeX command `\vfill` can be used to provide stretch.

-E.g.: `\Postion Fcf` will stretch the box vertically to occupy the entire paper, whereas `Position Fcc` will center the box on the page taking up as little space as possible.
+E.g.: `\Position Fcf` will stretch the box vertically to occupy the entire paper, whereas `Position Fcc` will center the box on the page taking up as little space as possible.

 Note that `h` and `p` sidebars, if they have  no background colour or images, and are not positioned